braintree/pg_ha_migrations/README.md

 When `unsafe_*` migration methods support checks of this type you can bypass the checks by passing an `:allow_dependent_objects` key in the method's `options` hash containing an array of dependent object types you'd like to allow.
 Until 2.0 none of these checks will run by default, but you can opt-in by setting `config.check_for_dependent_objects = true` [in your configuration initializer](#configuration).

+Similarly we believe the `force: true` option to ActiveRecord's `create_table` method is always unsafe, and therefore we disallow it even when calling `unsafe_create_table`.
+This option won't be enabled by default until 2.0, but you can opt-in by setting `config.allow_force_create_table = false` [in your configuration initializer](#configuration).

 [Running multiple DDL statements inside a transaction acquires exclusive locks on all of the modified objects](https://medium.com/braintree-product-technology/postgresql-at-scale-database-schema-changes-without-downtime-20d3749ed680#cc22).
 For that reason, this gem [disables DDL transactions](./lib/pg_ha_migrations.rb:8) by default.
 You can change this by resetting `ActiveRecord::Migration.disable_ddl_transaction` in your application.

 The following functionality is currently unsupported: